The Great Dane Care Guide

 Great Danes need at best a large yard to run around in.
 If not, then a long walk at least once a day.
 An adult needs 30-60 minutes of daily exercise depending on their age and activity levels.
 In this regard, Great Dane puppies and adolescents need roughly 90 minutes of daily exercise.
 Wait to take them jogging until they are between 18 and 24 months.
 This will help them maintain their ideal body weight.

 When you are back from your walk, trim your Great Dane's nails-but not too far/deep.
 Dogs' toenails blood vessels in them, going too far or deep, could cause profuse bleeding leading to death.
 Know that the nails of your Dane have grown too big when they start clicking the floor.
-Trim their nails at most once or twice a month.
+Trim their nails at least once or twice a month.

 6) Weekly Examinations